matthamil/Bash-Scripts/README.md

 Removes a file from Git history.
 Prompts the user to make a new commit to save Git history changes.

 NOTE: Download the script locally to run it.
+Curl command removed from README due to weird bugs.

 ##Contributing